*For the PDF version of the Safety Guide click here.

 PHILADELPHIA MARATHON Running past history. . .

-The Philadelphia Marathon race weekend in November is a series of events, culminating with full and half marathons on Sunday.
+The Philadelphia Marathon race weekend happens the weekend before Thanksgiving every November and is a series of events, culminating with both a full and half marathon.

 During the Marathon there will be street closures, alternate bus routes, and parking limits.
 It will be very crowded along the route, especially at the start and finish lines.
 “No Parking” rules will be enforced.
 Any vehicles parked on the race route will be towed.
 Streets will be closed along the route for all or part of the day.